By Emily Roseman, Jesse Holcomb, Ha Ta and Michele McLellan

 While many commercial media models hinge on identifying, serving and maximizing audiences with a high ability to pay for the product —or maximizing audiences and selling their attention to advertisers — a key part of the nonprofit mission often includes serving audiences and covering topics not traditionally seen as revenue generators.
 The nonprofit model allows these news outlets to recenter their primary mission around their defined goals and impact first, profitability second — letting these organizations spend time and resources on the costly, time-intensive work of uncovering corruption, producing deep explanatory reporting, and connecting a community.

 Let’s get down to brass tacks, though: News outlets need audiences.
 Nonprofit news outlets are not immune from the business of capturing and growing audiences.
 So how are these organizations growing and measuring their communities served?
-INN will release additional findings in the coming weeks: Chapter 2 will dig into direct audience growth tactics, Chapter 3 will cover audiences reached with content shared with other publications, Chapter 4 will discuss how outlets are tracking and measuring their audiences and impact, and Chapter 5 will review marketing tactics.
+INN will release additional findings in the coming weeks: Chapter 2 will cover third-party audiences reached by republishing partners, Chapter 3 will dig into direct audience growth tactics, Chapter 4 will discuss how outlets are tracking and measuring their audiences and impact, and Chapter 5 will review marketing tactics.

 This chapter begins where all audience strategy should start: the organization’s goals.